michael-milette/moodle-local_mailtest/README.md

 This plugin allows administrators to submit an email through a web form which is restricted to logged in Moodle administrators only.

+### I am not sure if the problem is with Moodle, my mail server or my firewall.
+What should I do?

+First, the problem is very unlikely to be Moodle.
+Moodle is used by organization in virtually every country of the world.
+If there was a problem, someone would have spoken up by now.
+That said, it could be your email settings.
+To find out if it is potentially your Moodle settings or firewall, or if it is you mail server, try setting Moodle up to use Gmail as your email server.
+If it works, it is very likely your email settings.
+If it doesn't, you might have a firewall blocking email traffic or your email server is incorrectly configured.

 ## Other questions

 Got a burning question that is not covered here?
 If you still can't find your answer, submit your question in the Moodle forums or open a new issue on Github at: